PatP15/aquaticus-docker/README.md

 If you just would like to run your agents in MOOS, you do not need to build the docker.
 You can follow the steps below to run your submission in MOOS.

 ## Docker Installation
 The docker is mainly necessary for running the agents on the boats.
 There will be a docker image that is built on each robot.
-The by running the `run_submission.sh` script, a docker container will be created from the docker image and the agents will be run in the MOOS environment.
-The docker will be built on the robot, so you do not need to build the docker yourself.
-Your submission will be in the pyquaticus_submission directory which will be mounted in the docker.
-If you would like to test the docker locally, you can build it yourself by following the steps below.
+Then by running the `run_submission.sh` script, a docker container will be created from the docker image and the agents will be run in the MOOS environment.
+Your submission will be in the pyquaticus_submission directory which will be mounted in the docker, so the only files that need to be copied to the robot are whatever is in the pyquaticus_submission directory.
+If you would like to test the docker locally, you can build it yourself by following the steps in the Local Installation section.

 Below are the commands necessary to set up the docker: